MP 22x6x10 / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Wide application in the industry of new technologies – are utilized in computer drives, electric motors, medical devices or very highly developed apparatuses.
+- Key role in modern technologies – are utilized in hard drives, electric motors, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets: